Taxes

 Provisional income is a combination of all taxable sources of income, plus 50% of your Social Security income, plus any interest from tax-exempt bonds.
 It also includes pension income.

 If your provisional income eclipses $44,000, then up to 85% of your Social Security can be taxable.
-If your provisional income is over $32,000, then up to 50% of your benefit is taxable.
+If your provisional income is over $32,000, then up to 50% of your benefit is taxable if you’re married filing jointly.

 Distribution Management Matters